jungi-php/framework-extra-bundle/resources/doc/annotations.md

 Annotations
 -----------

-The core feature of this bundle, they mainly exist to facilitate handling requests and responses.
+The core feature of this bundle, the below annotations mainly exist to facilitate handling requests and responses.

 #### `@RequestBody`

 This annotation is one with the most features in it.
 It decodes the request message body and passes it to a method argument in a controller.
-It supports scalar, object, collection and file based method arguments.
+It supports scalars, objects, collections and file based method arguments.

 ##### Scalars